Gabriele Oriali: Managerial career

 After finishing his playing career Oriali moved into the managing side of Italian football.
 First becoming a sporting director at Bologna, then at Parma.
-He returned to Inter in 1999 to become its technical director.
+He returned to Inter Milan in 1999 to become its technical director.
 He held that position until 2010 when it was taken over by another former Inter player, Marco Branca (who held the position until January 2014).
 In 2001, as technical director, he was sanctioned for his part in the Álvaro Recoba fake passport incident.
 Oriali returned to the role as technical director at Inter in 2019, and was also appointed as team manager of the Italy national team concurrently.

 Style of play

 Oriali did not have the best technical ability, but he was a tenacious and hard-working player, who was both tactically intelligent, and versatile; this allowed him to play anywhere in midfield, and also in defence, mainly as a full-back.
 Throughout his career, he distinguished himself for being a central or defensive midfielder with notable stamina, who excelled at reading the game and stopping opposing players; he was also an excellent man-marker.
 In addition to his work-rate, energy, and defensive abilities as a ball-winner, he was also known for his reliable distribution, and for having a tendency to receive and play many balls during matches.
-Due to his playing style, he was labeled an "incontrista" by the Italian press, a player whose sole responsibility was to break up plays and distribute the ball to another player to start an attack after winning back Possession.
-Considered one of the best Italian players of all time.
+Due to his playing style, he was labeled an "incontrista" by the Italian press, a player whose sole responsibility was to break up plays and distribute the ball to another player to start an attack after winning back possession.
+He is considered one of the best Italian players of all time in his position.
 He was also highly regarded for his positional sense, as well as his ability to interpret the game and time his attacking runs, which allowed him to contribute to his team's offensive play with occasional goals.

 In 2012, Oriali stated that the player who currently most resembled him in terms of his playing style was Daniele De Rossi, although, unlike De Rossi, Oriali was never sent-off throughout his career.